agirayen/ageetha2/README.md

 ## How my website's built

-1. My website is built by using HTML, CSS, and JavaScript.
+1. My website is built by using HTML, CSS, bootstrap and JavaScript.

     - I write my own HTML, CSS, and JavaScript code.
-I created single css and JavaScript files to maintain.
+I created single css bootstrap and JavaScript files to maintain.
 This is how they are called in index.html:

     ``` bash
         agirayen.github.io/